-Welcome to the Jr. HEAT GYM presented by Gatorade!
+Welcome to the Jr. HEAT GYM!

 Every young basketball player grows up wanting to shoot the ball like Ray Allen, Steph Curry, Glen Rice or Reggie Miller.
 But not every player will put in the work.
 Check out these tips below to elevate your shot.